Italian nuclear weapons program

 The Italian nuclear weapons program was an effort by Italy to develop nuclear weapons in the late 1960s and early 1970s.
-Italian scientists like Enrico Fermi and Edoardo Amaldi had been at the forefront of the development of the technology behind nuclear weapons, but the country was banned from developing the technology at the end of the Second World War.
-After abortive proposals to establish a multilateral program with NATO Allies in the 1950s and 1960s, Italy launched a national nuclear weapons program.
+Italian scientists such as Enrico Fermi and Edoardo Amaldi had been at the forefront of the development of the technology behind nuclear weapons, but the country was banned from developing the technology at the end of the Second World War.

+After abortive proposals to establish a multilateral program with NATO allies in the 1950s and 1960s, Italy launched a national nuclear weapons program.
 The country converted the light cruiser Giuseppe Garibaldi and developed and tested a ballistic missile called Alfa.
-The program ended in 1975 upon Italy's accession to the Non-Proliferation Treaty.
-Currently, Italy does not produce or possess nuclear weapons but takes part in the NATO nuclear sharing program, hosting B61 nuclear bombs at the Aviano and Ghedi Air Bases.
+The program ended in 1975, upon Italy's accession to the Non-Proliferation Treaty.
+Currently, Italy does not produce or possess nuclear weapons, but takes part in the NATO nuclear sharing program, hosting B61 nuclear bombs at the Aviano and Ghedi Air Bases.

 Background

-Italian physicists, like the Via Panisperna boys led by Enrico Fermi, had been at the forefront of the development of nuclear physics.
+Italian physicists, such as the Via Panisperna boys led by Enrico Fermi, had been at the forefront of the development of nuclear physics.
 Indeed, some, like Fermi, took part in the Manhattan Project and the creation of the first nuclear weapon during the Second World War.
 At the end of the war, the Italian Armed Forces wished to have nuclear capability.
 The Italian Army was particularly keen to acquire nuclear weapons, seeing them primarily in a tactical role.

 The Army was confronted with defending mountain passes, which would channel any Warsaw Pact advance, and therefore made ideal targets for nuclear weapons.
 However, 1947 Peace Treaty banned the country from developing its own nuclear weapons.
 In the new geopolitical situation of the emerging Cold War, Italy created a political strategy that relied on multilateralism, principally through a close relationship with the United States, membership of NATO and greater European integration, for its defence.
 A similar attitude was taken for its nuclear weapons program.